russmckendrick/records/content/albums/title-of-record-13963931/index.md

 hideSummary: true
 cover:
     image: "title-of-record-13963931.jpg"
-    alt: "Title Of Record by Filter (2)"
+    alt: "Title Of Record by Filter"
-    caption: "Title Of Record by Filter (2)"
+    caption: "Title Of Record by Filter"
 genres: ["Rock"]
 styles: ["Alternative Rock"]
 ---
 ## Tracklisting
 1. Sand (0:37)
 2. Welcome To The Fold (7:40)